Phnom Penh, Cambodia

 Safety Considerations and Common Travel Pitfalls

-- Petty Theft Awareness: Keep an eye on your belongings, especially in crowded areas like markets or tourist attractions.
+2. Petty Theft Awareness: Keep an eye on your belongings in crowded areas like markets and tourist spots.
+Be cautious of pickpockets and consider using a money belt to secure your valuables.

 Best Times to Visit Attractions to Avoid Crowds

-- Early Mornings: Beat the crowds by visiting popular sites like the Killing Fields or the Royal Palace early in the morning when they open.
+1. Early Mornings: Beat the crowds by visiting popular attractions like the Royal Palace and National Museum in the early morning hours.
+You'll have a more serene experience before tour groups arrive.

 Local Events, Festivals, or Seasonal Highlights